Ceikry/ScapeMUD/README.md

 # ScapeMUD
-A lazy runescape-inspired (Singleplayer) MUD
+A MUD written in Kotlin, inspired by RuneScape and SMAUG.
+I make this for fun.

 ## Features as of Aug 18, 2020
 * Room Builder